China to protest after Japan arrests activists on disputed isle

 | HONG KONG/TOKYO

-HONG KONG/TOKYO China said it would lodge a complaint with Japan after it detained Chinese activists who landed on a disputed island and raised a flag on Wednesday, as tension between Japan and its neighbours escalated on the anniversary of the end of World War Two.
+HONG KONG/TOKYO China will lodge a complaint with Japan after it detained five Chinese activists who landed on disputed islands on Wednesday, China's Xinhua news agency said, as tension between Japan and its neighbours escalated on the anniversary of the end of World War Two.

-The landing by the activists on an island chain in the East China Sea and their detention by Japan's coastguard came on a day of regional diplomatic jousting, underscoring how history haunts Japan's ties with China and South Korea.
+The landing by the activists on the islands in the East China Sea and their detention by Japan's coastguard came on a day of regional diplomatic jousting, underscoring how history haunts Japan's ties with China and South Korea.

 Earlier, South Korea prompted an official protest from Japan after comments by South Korean President Lee Myung-bak which some saw as going too far by insulting Japanese Emperor Akihito.

-And in a move likely to add to the anger of Japan's neighbours, two Japanese cabinet ministers paid homage at a controversial Tokyo shrine for the war dead.
+And in a move likely to anger Japan's neighbours, two Japanese cabinet ministers paid homage at a controversial Tokyo shrine for the war dead.

 Memories of Japan's wartime occupation of much of China and colonisation of South Korea run deep despite close economic ties in one of the world's wealthiest regions.

-Japan arrested five members of a group of activists from China, Hong Kong and Macau who landed on the island, Japan's coastguard said.
-China's Xinhua news agency said Japan's coastguard later arrested nine activists on their boat.
+Japan arrested the five members of a group of activists from China, Hong Kong and Macau who landed on the island chain, Japan's coastguard said.

-Japanese media also said that in all, 14 activists had been detained.

 Japan protested to China's ambassador over the landing and Prime Minister Yoshihiko Noda said Tokyo would deal with the matter strictly in accordance with the law.

+China said it was protesting to Japan over the detentions, China's state-run Xinhua news agency said.

-In response, China's Foreign Ministry said it was "contacting the Japanese side to lodge representations over five Chinese nationals' detention on the Diaoyu Islands", referring to the isles known as Senkaku in Japan.
-It did not mention the nine detained on their boat.
+"The Chinese Foreign Ministry ... is contacting the Japanese side to lodge representations over five Chinese nationals' detention on the Diaoyu Islands," Xinhua said in a brief report, referring to the isles known as Senkaku in Japan.

-China's Xinhua state news agency said Japan had pushed tension "to a new high".

-"The tensions are fully due to irresponsible clamouring and attempts by some Japanese politicians and activists to claim the islands, which ... indisputably belong to China," it said.

 Friction over the uninhabited isles, near potentially rich gas deposits, had already been heating up.

+"This is the most successful attempt in a decade" to reach the islands, the activist group said.

-Several of the activists, who set out from Hong Kong, jumped into the sea, swam and waded ashore.
+Several of the men jumped into the water, swam and waded ashore.
 The group said its boat had been rammed by the coastguard and hit with water cannon.
-A Japanese official denied that any serious damage had been done to the boat.
+A Japanese coastguard official denied that any serious damage had been done to the boat.

-Media published photographs of the activists planting a Chinese flag on a rocky shore.

-"We've waited 10 years for this.
-We finally managed to get ashore," the captain of the protest ship was quoted as saying on Hong Kong television.

-Xinhua said earlier the activists might be sent back to Hong Kong, which could help to keep the feud from escalating.
+Xinhua said earlier the activists might be sent back to Hong Kong, which could act to keep the feud from escalating.

 A separate row over rival claims by South Korea and Japan to other rocky islands has also intensified, signalling how the region has failed to resolve differences nearly seven decades after Japan's defeat at the end of World War Two.